3. Domain-Driven Design – Domain Model

 - Avoid crossing of relationships.
 If you can't draw your diagram without crossing relationships, it is probably too complex.
 Break it into smaller pieces.

-In either case, send me your questions and feedback on Twitter or recommend this article (link to the beginning) to your friends and colleagues wherever you hang out these days – Twitter, LinkedIn, Threads, Slack, Teams, Discord, etc. In my opinion, there's nothing more fun than hosting a domain modeling party :)
+In either case, send me your questions and feedback on Twitter and recommend this article to your friends and colleagues wherever you hang out these days – Twitter, LinkedIn, Threads, Slack, Teams, Discord, etc.